 In conclusion, it’s best to avoid giving your dog cooked short rib bones.
 The risks of injury and potential harm outweigh any potential benefits.
 Choose safe alternatives that are specifically made for dogs to ensure your furry friend’s health and well-being.

-See also How long to pressure cook frozen meatballs
+See also How to cook grilled potatoes

 The Potential Danger of Cooked Short Rib Bones for Dogs